 MONEY, PERSONAL FINANCE &

-In this free mini-course designed for women new to investing, Jessica answers the top 3 questions ladies have when beginning their journey.
+YOUR INVESTING JOURNEY In this these courses designed for women new to investing, Jessica answers the questions ladies have when starting their journey.

 HER MONEY &